Music of Lithuania: Sutartinės (multipart songs)

 Sutartinės are a localized phenomenon, found in the northeastern part of Lithuania.
 They were sung by women, but men performed instrumental versions on the kanklės (psaltery), on horns, and on the skudučiai (pan-pipes).
 The rich and thematically varied poetry of the sutartinės attests to their importance in the social fabric.
 Sutartinės were sung at festivals, gatherings, weddings, and while performing various chores.
 The poetic language while not being complex is very visual, expressive and sonorous.
 The rhythms are clear and accented.
 Dance sutartinės are humorous and spirited, despite the fact that the movements of the dance are quite reserved and slow.
 One of the most important characteristics of the sutartinės is the wide variety of vocables used in the refrains (sodauto, lylio, ratilio, tonarilio, dauno, kadujo, čiūto, etc.).

 Wedding songs

 Different vocal and instrumental forms developed, such as lyrical, satirical, drinking and banqueting songs, musical dialogues, wedding laments, games, dances and marches.

-From an artistic standpoint the lyric songs are the most interesting.
-They reflect the entirety of the bride's life: her touching farewells to loved ones as she departs for the wedding ceremony or her husband's home, premonitions about the future, age-old questions about relationships between the mother-in-law and daughter-in-law, and the innermost thoughts and emotions of the would-be bride.

 War-historical time songs

 Chronicles and historical documents of the 13th through 16th centuries contain the first sources about songs relating the heroics of those fallen in battle against the Teutonic Knights.
 Later songs mention the Swedes, there are frequent references to Riga and Battle of Kircholm; songs collected in the early 19th century mention battles with the Tatars.
-Songs from uprisings and revolutions, as well as sonf of Lithuanian anti-Soviet guerrilla resistance in 1945-1952 and songs of the deportees are also classified as wartime historical songs.
+Songs from uprisings and revolutions, as well as songs of Lithuanian anti-Soviet guerrilla resistance in 1945-1952 and songs of the deportees are also classified as wartime historical songs.